About the War

 Current needs and greatest struggles:

-Throughout Ukraine, power plants are being strategically targeted right now.
+Power plants are being strategically targeted right now.
 The entire country is facing mass power outages.
 This can mean that the electricity comes on for several hours a day, or can mean days in a row without any.
 For many, this also means extended periods without heat, as generators are expensive and hard to come by.
 Low temperatures continue to fall into the single digits.